17 tips for facial expressions in speeches and presentationsWhat public speakers should know about facial expressions

 This article deals with what it is worth paying attention to as a speaker concerning facial expressions.

 In addition to the content of the speech, as a verbal part, the way of presentation and the non-verbal behavior are of particular importance.
 These include gestures, eye contact, eye direction, body tension, leg posture, volume, intonation, and, often forgotten, pauses.
 Pauses before a message produce tension and after a message, they let the message work.
 In modern rhetoric, facial expressions have become less important than in the past.
-A facial expression that is too pronounced quickly has a theatrical and posed an effect on the audience.
+A facial expression that is too pronounced quickly has a theatrical and posed effect on the audience.

-Mimic is still important because public speakers who want to convince have to be authentic.
+Mimic is important because public speakers who want to convince have to be authentic.
 And that includes lively facial expressions.
-Instead of orienting the facial expressions to Asian theatre masks or the pantomime from the pedestrian zone, Method-Acting delivers better results.
+Instead of orienting the facial expressions to Asian theater masks or the pantomime from the pedestrian zone, Method-Acting delivers better results.
 If you mean what you say, this also includes the corresponding emotional states.
 If you experience inwardly with all your senses what you verbalize, then your face provides the appropriate facial expression anyway.
 At least as long as you haven’t stopped it with nerve poison against wrinkles.

 Leave that deadpan expression to poker players and some politicians.
-A good presenter realizes that appropriate facial expressions are an important part of effective communication.
+A good presenter realizes that appropriate facial expressions are a significant part of effective communication.
 Facial expressions are often the key determinant of the meaning behind the message.
 The audience is watching a speaker’s face during a presentation.
 When you speak, your face tells more clearly than any other part of your body about your attitudes, feelings, and emotions.

 Your impact as a speaker depends heavily on your body language.
 You probably have control over the words you speak, are you sure you have control over what you say with your body language?

 1. Authentic, authentic, authentic